hmcts/chart-ccd/README.md

 ```

-## Importers
-In addition to the core services you can include some helper pods to import definitions and user profiles:

-**How to Import Definitions and Users**
+## Setup users profiles and ccd definitions

-  There are two ways of importing Definitions Data and User Profiles Data into CCD
+There are two ways of setting up user profiles and importing definitions into CCD

 a) Using Admin Web interface [see steps](#Admin-Web-Definition-file-import)

-b) Using Importer
+b) Using Importers

+### Importers

+By default the chart will deploy some helper pods called importers.
+These are used to import some initial definitions and setup user
+profiles

 * In the `cnp-flux-config` project, add additional user profiles to the `ccd-user-profile-importer` config in the file `/k8s/demo/common/ccd/latest-ccd-chart.yaml`:
     ```
     ccd-user-profile-importer: